lizconlan/hh-search-mkII/README.md

+# Historic Hansard Search, MkII

+## Overview

 An attempt at making a search for Historic Hansard based on the salvaged search index and data culled from the original database.

+## MkII?

+Yeah, the first one didn't go so well - the idea was sound (well, I think so) but creating a whole new index was more time-consuming than I'd thought possible so my thoughts have turned to recycling.

+## Apologies

 Lots of code being recycled from the original Hansard project, will try to make credit where it's due clearer once I've finished cherrypicking the most useful bits.

-Very much a work in progress - currently somewhere between a train wreck and a cargo cult, approach with caution and don't expect the tests to pass.
+Very much a work in progress - currently somewhere between a train wreck and a cargo cult, approach with caution and don't expect the tests to pass (yet).

+## Notes

-[start solr using the rake tasks]
+* Start and stop solr using the rake tasks (if stuck, kill the process and start again)
+* Works best with Ruby 1.9.x and Active Record 2.3.x (I know, go with it)
+* Limited to Active Record 2.3.x series because of acts_as_solr